 Curiosity and a willingness to explore new situations are the most charming qualities of a child, but they can also place children at risk for suffering catastrophic brain injuries.
 Pediatric brain injuries can occur in a variety of situations such as accidents on the playground, car accidents, birth injuries, or injuries on dangerous premises.

 If your child has suffered a traumatic brain injury (TBI), you do not have to face your child’s injury alone.
-Our Indianapolis personal injury attorneys bring tremendous experience to our practice.
+Our Carmel personal injury attorneys bring tremendous experience to our practice.
 We are dedicated to helping brain injury victims get the fair compensation they deserve and have worked closely with the Brain Injury Association of Indiana for more than 30 years.
 In fact, the attorneys at Doehrman Buba Ring are Indiana’s only Preferred Brain Injury Attorneys recognized by the Brain Injury Association of America (The oldest and largest brain injury advocacy organization.)

 - Concussions/Traumatic Brain Injuries: Causes and Effects